ZeroWave022/yr-weather/README.md

 yr_weather.Locationforecast(headers=headers, use_cache=False)
 ```

-MET's Terms of Service encourage using caching, to avoid extra load on the network.
-Therefore, this feature is not recommended.
+MET's Terms of Service encourage using caching to avoid extra load on the network.
+Therefore, disabling caching and not implementing it yourself is not recommended.

 # Future objectives (TODOs)